Date of Award

 Scholarly Commons Citation

 Ghatas, Rania Wageh, "The Effects of System Reliability and Time Pressure on Unoccupied Aircraft Systems Operator Performance and Mental Workload" (2011).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 70.